What is a dietitian and what do they do?

 - Helps to promote nutritional well being, manages disease and prevents nutrition related problems

 - Provides practical safe advice based on current scientific evidence

 - Translates nutrition science into understandable, practical information about food, allowing people to make appropriate lifestyle and food choices

-- Treats a range of medical conditions with dietary therapy, specially tailored to each individual
+- Manages a range of medical conditions with dietary therapy, specially tailored to each individual

 What to Expect at the Consultation